 Other functions which may affect the state of the system are disabled, as well, when the custody transfer lock switch is active.
-This concerns mainly the firmware or the CLPD update.
+This concerns mainly the firmware update via the bootloader.
 The activation of the bootloader and its functionality is prohibited in general.